suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/index.md

 ```
 .
 ├── Program.cs
-└── our-dotnet-app.csproj
+└── OurDotnetApp.csproj
 ```

 We may also see an `obj` folder but we will ignore that for a moment.

 #### Project File (.csproj)

 There are two files in our folder.
-The first, `our-dotnet-app.csproj` is a file that `dotnet` wrote for us.
+The first, `OurDotnetApp.csproj` is a file that `dotnet` wrote for us.
 It contains details about the project itself such as which version of `dotnet` our program needs.
 For the most part, we are _not going to modify this file_